gregv21v/Chem-Lab/README.md

 # Chem-Lab
 An idle game about mixing chemicals. <br>
 Inspired by Minecraft's Buildcraft Mod

+# Getting Started
+To run the game, first install it, by running the command `npm install` in your command line.
+Once you've install the game, type `npm run dev` to run the game.

 <strong>Objective:</strong>
 Mix chemicals together.
 Create a network of connecting pipes and tanks to separate tanks individually.